Whatever you eat is either protein, carbs aka sugar, or fat.

 Drink plenty of water, get proper sleep, eat healthy & exercise.

 - drink half your body weight in water

 Water makes up a large percentage of our bodies, therefore we must be sure to replenish our body of pure fluids.
 Not drinking enough water, leads to constipation, hunger, headaches, fatigue and dehydration.
 Drink at least 8 glasses of water each day.

 A good night’s rest is essential to our health.
 When we sleep, our body recharges and builds up our immune system as well as fights depression and anxiety.
 We should strive for at least 7 to 8 hours of sleep each night to feel energized and alert throughout our day.
 Getting enough sleep can also keep your body from storing fat.

 Healthy eating is an important component of good health.
 You ARE what you EAT.
-If you fill your body with junk, processed foods, fast food and ‘fake foods’ such as high fructose corn syrup and chemical-laden ‘diet’ sweeteners— you will feel and look awful.
-But, if you feed your body with the proper fuel and nutrition, you will feel amazing and have glowing skin.
-Keeping your blood sugar at a steady level throughout the day will keep you feeling energized; try to have something to eat every 3-4 hours to keep your blood sugar steady.
-If you go too long without eating, your body will signal starvation mode, began to crave sweets and store what you eat as fat.
+If you fill your body with junk, processed foods, fast food and ‘fake foods’ such as high fructose corn syrup, enrich flour, hydrogenated, saturated/trans fats, and chemical-laden ‘diet’ sweeteners— you will feel and look awful.
+But, if you feed your body with the proper fuel and nutrition, such as lean protein, mono/poly unsaturated fat, veggies, and fruit, you will feel amazing and energized, and obtain and maintain a healthy weight.